rolinb/360-A3/readme.txt

   make used/free block
   make inodeMap
 reserve block 10 for root directory
-Create file, write data to file assuming 1 block
+Create file, write data to file, read file

-To Do:
-sub directories?
-read write in other directories? deletion. - freeing block exists
+3 tests 1 creates disk 1 makes some field another reads those files

 Changes:
 Directory structure will use 4 for inode 28 for filename/directory name otherwise there are only 255 inodes and the rest was done prior to this

+To Do - no time for this finals and interview took up too much time: sub directories? read write in other directories? deletion. - freeing block exists

 cache/robustness:
 because of time constraints related to other classes, finals, interviews there is no caching